Birth Control Intrauterine Devices (IUDs) (cont.)

 IN THIS ARTICLE

-Before an IUD is placed, a physical examination is important to make sure that the reproductive organs are normal and that no infections are present.
-The clinician will ask about medical and lifestyle history.
-Being open and honest is important when answering these questions.
+Before an IUD is placed, a physical examination is important to make sure that your reproductive organs are normal and that you don't have a sexually-transmitted disease (STD).
+The health-care professional will ask you about your medical and lifestyle.
 IUDs are not appropriate for every woman.

-An IUD can be placed during an office visit and remains in place until a medical professional removes it.
+An IUD can be placed during an office visit and remains in place until a health-care professional removes it.
 It can be inserted at any phase of the menstrual cycle, but the best time is during the menstrual period because this is when the cervix is softest and when women are least likely to be pregnant.
-Women may be instructed to take an over-the-counter pain reliever an hour before insertion to prevent cramps.
-Women may also be given an antibiotic to prevent possible infection associated with insertion; however, some studies disagree about the benefit of antibiotics.
+You may be instructed to take an over-the-counter (OTC) pain reliever an hour before insertion to prevent cramps.
+Cramps may be uncomfortable during insertion.
+Sometimes, an anesthetic may be injected into the cervix prior to insertion to reduce pain from cramping.

-Once the IUD is placed, women can return to normal activities such as sex, exercise, and swimming as soon as they are comfortable.
+Once the IUD is placed, you can return to normal activities such as sex, exercise, and swimming as soon as you are comfortable.
 Strenuous physical activity does not affect the position of the IUD.
-Women can also use tampons as soon as they wish after an IUD is placed.
+You also can use tampons as soon as you wish after an IUD is placed.